mp49/ADSimPeaks/README.md

 ## Description

 This areaDetector driver can be used to simulate semi-realistic diffraction data in 1D and 2D.
-It can produce a 1D or 2D NDArray object of variable size and of different data types.
+It can produce a 1D or 2D NDArray objects of variable size and of different data types.
 The data can contain a background profile and any number of peaks of a few different shapes, with the option to add different kinds of noise to the signal.
+The driver can integrate the data over time for multiple NDArray objects.

 The background type can either be a 3rd order polynomial, so that the shape can be a flat offset, a slope or a curve, or an exponential with a slope and offset.